Pasłęk: History

 In 1440 the town joined the Prussian Confederation, at the request of which King Casimir IV Jagiellon signed the act of incorporation of the region to the Kingdom of Poland in 1454.
 The town joined Poland and recognized Polish rule.
 During the subsequent Thirteen Years’ War (1454–1466) it was briefly captured by the Teutonic Knights, but in 1456 it returned to Poland.
 The town was successfully defended against the Teutonic Knights in 1463 and 1466.
 After the peace treaty signed in Toruń in 1466, the town became part of Poland as a fief held by the Teutonic Order's state.
 During the last Polish–Teutonic War, which broke out after the newly chosen Grand Master of the Teutonic Order refused to submit to the Crown of Poland, the town was captured and held by the Poles from 1520 until the dissolution of the Teutonic state in 1525.
 Afterwards it became part of the secular Duchy of Prussia, a Polish fief until 1657.
 In 1526 a Lutheran parish was founded.
 In 1534 a town school was established.

 In 1627 the town was captured by the Swedes and the next year it was captured by the Poles.
 In 1635, peace negotiations between Poland and Sweden took place in the town.
 In 1655 it was captured again by the Swedes.
 In 1659 it was besieged by Sweden again, but this time without success.
 It was the location of "The Great Sleigh Drive", a military operation in 1678.
 In 1688 a horse post service connecting Malbork with Königsberg (Kaliningrad) was led through the town.
+In 1735, a mission house was established by Jesuits from Braniewo.
 Between 1758 and 1762 it was under Russian occupation.
 In 1807 it was captured by Napoleonic troops.
 French troops were stationed in the town in 1807 and 1812.
 In 1818 Preußisch Holland became the seat of the district or county (landkreis) of the same name.
 In 1831 the town suffered a flood.
 In 1831, various Polish artillery units, engineer corps, sappers, honor guards and general staff of the November Uprising stopped in the town on the way to their internment places.